neha111993/My-Website/README.md

 # My-Website
 Simple website

-- Responsive CV Website Using HTML CSS And JavaScript
+- Responsive CV Website Using HTML and CSS
 - Contains a mobile navigation Options
 - Smooth scrolling in each section in mobile version.
 - Includes a light and dark theme.